-

-Shu Pu'er 2022 "Laoshu Daya" is an elite loose tea made from large buds of old tea trees, aged 300-500 years.
-The name "Laoshu Daya" is translated as "Large buds of old trees", which emphasizes the uniqueness of the raw materials and their high quality.
-The tea is grown in the Lincang region (临沧, Lín cāng), known for its ancient tea traditions and favorable conditions for growing tea.
+The 2022 Shu Pu'er "Laoshu Daya" is an elite loose-leaf tea produced from the large buds of ancient tea trees, some 300–500 years old.
+The name "Laoshu Daya" translates as "Large Buds of Old Trees," emphasizing the uniqueness of the raw material and its high quality.
+The tea is grown in the Lingcang (临沧, Lín cāng) region, renowned for its ancient tea traditions and favorable growing conditions.

-Features of the Lincang Region
+Features of the Lincang region

 Raw material characteristics